Jack Broeders

 Hof van Busleyden

-The recently renovated Museum Hof van Busleyden asked studio OTW and Ynte Alkema to design its new permanent exhibition.
+The recently renovated Museum Hof van Busleyden asked Atelier Alkema, studio OTW and Cecilia Hendrickx to design its new permanent exhibition.
 Together we highlighted around fifteen stories from the city’s history.
 The ring shows how the city around 1500 dealt with its poor, its disadvantaged, and other vulnerable groups.
 The silhouettes of the medieval buildings still exist and can be found on the city map beneath them.

 Hof van Busleyden